box/developer.box.com/guides/events/shield-alert-events.md

 }
 ```

-## Suspicious sessions alert
+### Suspicious sessions alert

-A suspicious locations alert will be produced when abnormal behavior has been
+A suspicious locations alert is produced when abnormal behavior is
 detected in the account session.
 It can be identified by the `Suspicious
 Sessions` value within `additional_details.shield_alert.rule_category`.